sfc-gh-dproksch/snowflake-hol/data-processing/query-data/Query-Semi-Structured.md

 1. Navigate to the *Worksheet* tab
 ![alt-text](../../images/query/Query-Worksheets-tab.png)

-1. Copy the SQL and place it in the worksheet
+1. Copy the SQL, place it in the worksheet

     **Note:** 65M rows will be used.
     ```